2026 Composition Program

 Early Deadline: January 1 // Hard Deadline: March 1 (NOTE: Applications will be reviewed and notified on a rolling basis)

-Students will receive lessons from members of the Composition Faculty.
+Participants will receive lessons from members of the Composition Faculty.

 All pieces will be audio recorded and delivered to each student after the festival (Note: video recording is purchased separately).

-Students can take active part in all lectures and workshops, both in the Composition and Piano programs.
+Participants can take active part in all lectures and workshops, both in the Composition and Piano programs.

 Attendance and active participation (if selected) in reading sessions with the resident ensembles and soloists.